bplaye/MultitaskDescriptor/README.md

 Implementation of the Multitask Lasso Descriptor.
 To install the package download it and execute `python setup.py install`.

-This branch proposes slight modifications from the [original version](https://github.com/vmolina/MultitaskDescriptor).
+This branch proposes modifications from the [original version](https://github.com/vmolina/MultitaskDescriptor) which are:
+    - cleaning and commenting the code
+    - using `scikit-learn` syntax
+    - TO DO: an other implementation of `MMLD.fit()` method requiring less RAM and using parralel programming (regressions are done on each task individually instead of all at once).
+    - TO DO:

 The package requires 'numpy', 'scikit-learn'.